5. Financial Support

 - CIHR Canada Graduate Scholarship - Doctoral (added effective May 2013)

 - CIHR Canada Graduate Scholarship - Master's (added effective May 2013)

 - NSERC Postgraduate Scholarship - Doctoral

 - Ontario Trillium Scholarship (added effective May 2011)

 - Ontario Graduate Scholarship in Science and Technology (Effective May 1, 2011 scholarship was re-named to Queen Elizabeth II Graduate Scholarship in Science and Technology)

-- When the student completes his/her program (or withdraws without completing) while receiving SGPS financial support, this support may be subject to repayment or pro-rating for the remainder of the term (consult the School of Graduate and Postdoctoral Studies for further details).
+- When the student completes their program (or withdraws without completing) while receiving financial support, this support may be subject to repayment or pro-rating for the remainder of the term (consult the Associate Dean Graduate Studies in your Faculty).

 The University of Western Ontario and the School of Graduate and Postdoctoral Studies reserves the right to modify and/or discontinue the financial support packages.